 Once we have created a valid data writer entity, we can write data into the DDS Global Data Space using the writing operation.
 For creating a message with data, first, we must decide which stream we want to use, and write that topic in this stream.

 '''

 HelloWorld topic = {count++, "Hello DDS world!"};

 ucdrBuffer ub;

 uint32_t topic_size = HelloWorld_size_of_topic(&topic, 0);

+(continues on next page)

 '''